Murray Downtown Residential Historic District: Description

 Politicians, including two mayors and a judge built houses in the district.
-Charles Brown was mayor of Murray from 1906–09 and lived at 215 East 4800 South.
+Charles Brown was mayor of Murray from 1906 to 1909 and lived at 215 East 4800 South.
 He operated the Buster Brown store and later the Palace Meat Market.
-George Huscher was the first Socialist mayor of Murray from 1912–1915 and lived with his wife, Elizabeth, across the street at 264 East 4800 South.
+George Huscher was the first Socialist mayor of Murray from 1912 to 1915 and lived with his wife, Elizabeth, across the street at 264 East 4800 South.
 Utah Supreme Court Chief Justice David W. Moffat built the brick four-square in 1908 at 288 East Vine Street.
 He was an attorney and later judge for the Utah Supreme Court.
 His wife, Sarah Howe Moffat, helped to establish the Murray library and served on the Murray Board of Education.

 Three churches remain from this era in the historic district, and in all cases the original congregation has changed.
 The first church built, the LDS Murray First Ward Meetinghouse, is evidence of the LDS population found at that time in Murray.
 It was built in 1907 at 184 East Vine Street.
 It was heavily used and enlarged in 1928.
 It has been occupied since the 1970s by the Mount Vernon Academy, a non-denominational school for pre-kindergarten to grade 12 children.
 The other two churches were built by other religious groups, showing Murray's early relatively cosmopolitan nature due to the diverse population drawn to employment in the smelters.
 They are both still used for worship.
 The St. Vincent de Paul's Catholic Church was built in 1927 at 4900 Wasatch Street and is now owned by the Maronite Catholic Church Bishop of the Diocese of St. Maron.
 The Methodist Episcopal Church at 171 E. 4800 South was built c.
 1915 and is now a Quaker Church.

 The wartime and postwar need for housing also led to remodeling single family houses to create apartment spaces.
 The 1908 two-story foursquare (box) at 4928 Wasatch was shared with officers needing housing from the Kearns Army Air Base during the war and in 1950 was converted into two apartments.
 An external closed stairway to the second floor was added to the c.
 1895 Victorian Eclectic cross-wing house at 205 East Vine Street during a conversion of the single-family house to apartments in 1951.